elderberry-smells/GBS_snakemake_pipeline/ReadMe.md

 - this will give you a job number if submitted properly
 - you can check to make sure the program is running by typing `qstat -f`
 - runtime = 5ish days.
 Working on a faster demux with threading to cut a day off.

+## Features

+This tool utilizes Snakemake to create a cradle-to-grave GBS analysis for paired end reads from Illumina sequencing platforms (2x150).

+The tool will commit the following steps in the pipeline, all of which are modular additions to the snakefile and can be swapped if needed with other tools.

+#### demultiplex
+In paired end reads, the Fastq read 1 houses the unique identifier barcodes for demultiplexing.
+The barcodes in this tool are designed based on the
+[Poland et. al 2012 GBS protocol](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0032253), and the barcodes being used (up to 384 unique barcodes for multiplexing) can be found in `workflow/resources/barcodes_384.txt`

+the barcodes themselves are anywhere between 5 and 14 bp in length, and end in `TCGA` signalling the start to the actual sample sequence.
+This tool will demultiplex read 1 and read 2 into seperate files `sample_id.1.fq` and `sample_id.2.fq`

+#### trimmomatic
+The next step is to pipe the demultiplexed files into the trimmomatic tool.
+> Trimmomatic is a fast, multithreaded command line tool that can be used to trim and crop Illumina (FASTQ) data as well as to remove adapters.
+These adapters can pose a real problem depending on the library preparation and downstream application.

+outputs of this file will be `sample_id.1.paired` `sample_id.1.unpaired` `sample_id.2.paired` `sample_id.2.unpaired`

+#### Alignment and Sorting

+trim files are passed through bwa mem for alignment to the reference genome, and then sorted and indexed using novosort

+#### Generating SNP calls and VCF

+calls are generated using samtools mpileup, and visualized in a VCF file using bcftools

 ## Team
 - Author:  Brian James (brian.james4@canada.ca)
 - Testing and Improvements:  Jana Ebersbach